neerajk555/hello-world-demo/README.md

-# Hello World Script
+# Hello Universe Script

-A simple Python script that prints "Hello World!" to the console.
+A simple Python script that prints "Hello Universe!" to the console.

 ## Usage